virtualhealthcitizen/postgresql-labs/01_basics/023_joins.md

 <img src="img/69.png" width="200" />

-Confirm that the following statement returns the displayed data from the `basket_a` table:
+Confirm that the following statement returns the expected data from the `basket_b` table:

 ```sql
 SELECT * FROM basket_b;